 Dr. Yang Wang is an associate professor of information science, and by courtesy, computer science, in the University of Illinois at Urbana-Champaign where he co-directs the Social Computing Systems (SALT) Lab.
 His current research focuses on designing inclusive privacy mechanisms for marginalized users.

-Saad Mohammad Abrar is a first-year Ph.D. student in the Department of Computer Science, University of Maryland-College Park, advised by Dr. Vanessa Frias-Martinez.
-His research interests lie in the fields of Data Science for Social Good, Data Visualization and Databases.
+Saad Mohammad Abrar is a fourth-year Ph.D. student in the Department of Computer Science, University of Maryland-College Park, advised by Dr. Vanessa Frias-Martinez.
+His research interests lie in the fields of Data Science for Social Good, Human Mobility and Urban Computing.

 Sunyup Park is a first-year Ph.D. student in Information Studies, advised by Professor Jessica Vitak.
 Her research interest lies in privacy, the Internet of Things, and Human-Computer Interaction.
 She received her M.F.A. in Communication Design at Yonsei University in 2020 and her B.A. in Economics at Yonsei University in 2016.
 She worked as an account executive at HSAd(an LG affiliated advertising agency) during 2016-2017.

-Naman Awasthi is a graduate researcher and Computer Science Masters Candidate at the University of Maryland, College Park.
+Naman Awasthi is a second year student Computer Science PhD at the University of Maryland, College Park.
 His interests lie in the application of Machine learning and Deep Learning to challenges of social impact.

 Madhura Dighe is a Master’s student in Information Systems at the University of Maryland Robert H. Smith School of Business with 3.5 years of work experience with Shipt, Deloitte, and TCS.
 She is passionate about the Data Engineering domain and loves to create a data infrastructure that can solve real-time problems.